 Under the supervision of the Center Director, performs technical training instruction in Medical Assistant skill competencies: Introduction to Allied Health Care for Medical Assisting, Communication, Interpersonal Skills & Customer Service, Receptionist/ Clerical Procedures, Anatomy & Physiology I, Anatomy & Physiology II, Clinical Laboratory Practicum Level I, Clinical Lab Practicum Level II, Pharmacology, Handling Medical Emergencies, Basic Principles of Nutrition, Job Preparedness and Externship.

-Provides administrative support as required and participates in planning and coordinating student activities; participates in promoting the Company mission and initiatives and in the accomplishment of the organization’s goals.
+Provides administrative support as required and participates in planning and coordinating student activities; participates in promoting the CET mission and initiatives and in the accomplishment of the organization’s goals.

-ESSENTIAL JOB FUNCTIONS (May include, but not limited to, the following):
+ESSENTIAL JOB FUNCTIONS(May include, but are not limited to, the following):

 - Develops and integrates skill competencies, goals and objectives into lesson plans; demonstrates effective teaching methods and techniques.

 - Integrates and applies vocational English to daily lesson plans and hands-on training for limited English speaking students.